rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 Now we’re ready to calculate our variables of interest.
 For each polygon:

 * Do a range query to find the points with (x,y) coordinates near the polygon.
-I like to use a range that’s slightly larger than the minimum enclosing circle of the minimum bounding rectangle of the polygon, since it’s guaranteed to include each point in the polygon and also makes it more likely that we’ll include many ground returns.
+I like to use a range that’s slightly larger than the minimum enclosing circle of the minimum bounding rectangle of the polygon, since it’s guaranteed to include each point in the polygon and also makes it less likely that we won't include many ground returns.
 Here, we’ll use a buffer of 2 meters for the minimum enclosing circle.
 {% highlight Python %}
 #"poly" is a row returned by GeoDataFrame.iterrows()
 search_radius_buffer = 2